| |

 in Dyspnea.
 Journal on Pain Symptom Manage 23(2): 157-160.

-The article has given a broader understanding on the
+The article has given a broader understanding on the cases

-the breathing of the people.
-It also state that there
+of the people.
+It also state that there is about 70% of

-is about 70% of humans that are suffering from dyspnea
+humans that are suffering from dyspnea especially those

-especially those that are considered terminally ill
+that are considered terminally ill because of cancer.

-the nebulized inhaled fentanyl citrate.
-The perception
+fentanyl citrate.
+The perception of the patients about

-of the patients about the treatment is likewise divulged
+the treatment is likewise divulged in the article.

-Cygaite-Buoziene, I., Didziokiene, R. &
+Cygaite-Buoziene, I., Didziokiene, R. & Lesauskaite,

-Lesauskaite, V. (2001).
-The Problem and Peculiarities
+V. (2001).
+The Problem and Peculiarities of Dyspnea in

-of Dyspnea in the Elderly.
+the Elderly.
 Gerontologija, 2(2): 116-123.

 Because